rixiobarrios/YUM/README.md

 | owner | String | The name of the owner |
 | type | String | The type of food the restaurant serves |
 | capacity | Number | The max capacity of the restaurant |

-## Bonus 1: Schema Validation

-Review the documentation on [Schemas](http://mongoosejs.com/docs/guide.html) and [Validation](http://mongoosejs.com/docs/validation.html) in Mongoose and add to your schema definition.
-Are there default values you could set in the schema?
-Are there properties you could validate (make required, set a min or max for, etc)?

-## Bonus 2: Subdocuments

-In Mongo, you can create nested resources using [Subdocuments](http://mongoosejs.com/docs/subdocs.html).
-Add a menu property to your Restaurant schema that contains an array of MenuItem documents.